leospeidel/Colate/README.md

 Please send any questions and bug reports to leo.speidel@outlook.com.

+# Installation

+Precompiled binaries can be found under ./binaries.

-# Requirements
+## Requirements

 - C++11
 - cmake
 - ZLIB
 - OpenSSL

-# Installation

-Precompiled binaries can be found under ./binaries.

 To compile from source use
 ```` bash